Leeadlaf/Collections/Android Side/README.md

 *	Using my **HTC One** to test screens - _not_ the emulator (it is MUCH faster to debug using a real device vs the software emulator)
 *	Still working on connectivity and more screens - starting to keep a running list of all variables (should help tie things together)

+### 12/03/2013  ~  LWA  ~  Notes:

+*	Each screen has its own .java file, .xml file, and must be entered into the AndroidManifest as an activity
+*	Removed Default Menus from screens
+*	Figured out multiple  buttons on the same screen (I think - see _LoginActivity.java_ in 'Test Version 02')
+	*	Using One _OnClickHandler_.
+See <http://stackoverflow.com/questions/3795439/one-onclickhandler-for-multiple-buttons>
+*	Changing Button IDs to make more sense:  ie. *logOutButton* instead of *logOut*
+*	Screens (ie. Home, New User, Collections, as well as the entire app) can be titled via the values/styles.xml file
+*	Starting to add _TBD_ to top of files (technical debt).
+Also adding code titles (version information, author, etc)
+*	Slowly adding and linking more screens - I have no idea how to display or populate data (collections, items, etc...)

 ### Next Date...  ~  initials  ~  Notes:

 *	Keep Calm and Carry On